 “Our highest endeavor must be to develop free human beings, who are able of themselves to impart purpose and direction to their lives.”–Rudolf Steiner, Founder of the Waldorf School Movement

-Waldorf education is a developmentally attuned and experiential approach to education.
-Founded in the early 20th century, Waldorf education is based on the insights and principles of education outlined by the world-renowned scientist, anthroposophist and artist Rudolf Steiner (1861-1925).
-Waldorf education evolved from Steiner’s profound understanding of human development to address the needs of the growing child.
+Waldorf education is a developmentally attuned and experiential approach to education based on the insights and principles of human development outlined by the world-renowned writer, scientist, and artist Rudolf Steiner (1861-1925).
+Waldorf Education evolved from Steiner’s profound understanding of human development to address the needs of the growing child, and of society.

-Tucson Waldorf School is an independent, tuition-based school and as such, does not receive substantial funds from federal, state, or local government.
+Tucson Waldorf School is an independent, tuition-based school and does not receive funds from federal, state, or local government.
 Tuition at TWS is outlined in the Tuition and Fees section.

-An important goal of Waldorf education is that families of all income levels may participate in the school.
-Financial Assistance resources are available to all students in Grades ‘K’ through 8.
-These resources include various forms of direct aid, in addition, to support from Arizona Waldorf Scholarship Fund.
+An important goal of Tucson Waldorf School is that families of all income levels may participate in the school.
+Financial Assistance resources are available to all students in Grades ‘K’ through 8 through the Arizona state STO tax-credit program, i.e. Arizona Waldorf Scholarship Fund.

 TWS is an accredited full Member of the Association of Waldorf Schools of North America (AWSNA).